afzalamu/NASSCOM-VSD-SOC-Design-Program/README.md

 ```
 ![image](https://github.com/user-attachments/assets/f30b8304-952c-4aa1-9643-82d66f76eea5)

-# DAY 5: Final steps for RTL2GDS using tritonRoute and openSTA
+# THEORY + LAB 5: FINAL STEPS FOR RTL2GDS USING TRITONROUTE & OPENSTA

 * **Note:**  How to know which stage was done previously in the flow?
 * We can see it by seeing the def, current def got updated to cts in the previous stage when cts was completed.
   use the folllwoing command to check it: